Update: Apple released iOS 14 in September 2020 and many iOS devices upgraded to it. The steps are located at How do I set up Screen Time on iOS 14?

 Update: Apple introduced iOS 13 in September 2019 and many iPhones® and iPads® automatically upgraded to it.
 The process for setting up Screen Time remained nearly the same, but a new article was created at How do I set up Screen Time on iOS 13?.
 It includes screenshots and additional resources.

-With Apple’s most recent operating system, iOS 12, restrictions were revamped and renamed Screen Time.
-Screen Time now allows a parent to set time limits on a child’s device.
-Screen Time also still provides previous content restrictions, like “Limit Explicit Content” and disabling a user’s ability to install or delete apps.
+With Apple’s most recent operating system, iOS 12, Restrictions were reworked and placed in the new Screen Time category.
+Screen Time allows a parent to set time limits on a child’s device.
+Screen Time also provides restrictions, like disabling a person’s ability to install or delete apps.

 Apple has provided many new features within Screen Time.
 This article will highlight the Screen Time features that work well with the Covenant Eyes app.

 - Open the Settings app on your iPhone® or iPad®.

 - Once there, select “Screen Time” and then tap “Turn On Screen Time.”

 - A brief description of what Screen Time does will appear.
 Tap “Continue.”

 - You will be asked whether you are setting the device up for yourself or your child.
 For the sake of focusing on the content restrictions best paired with Covenant Eyes, select “This is My iPhone.”
 (If you select “This is My Child’s iPhone,” you’ll first be directed through setting up Downtime and App Limit restrictions.)

 - You’ll be directed to the Screen Time settings.
 On this screen, select “Use Screen Time Passcode.”